cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_kerwin_sophie_final-project_horn.md

 allow for shaping but excessive heating can begin to break down and dissolve the horn or render it brittle and inflexible.
-She provides an approximate temperature as an aid to “the novice horner,” but describes a nineteenth century account of a horner’s workshop, when a horner was asked “How hot the horn should be” before pressing and replied, “when it is too hot to handle.”[^20] Thus, the expert horner developed their sense of the necessary temperature through practice, embodied
+She provides an approximate temperature as an aid to “the novice horner,” but describes a nineteenth-century account of a horner’s workshop, when a horner was asked “How hot the horn should be” before pressing and replied, “when it is too hot to handle.”[^20] Thus, the expert horner developed their sense of the necessary temperature through practice, embodied